18 Easy DIY Centerpiece Ideas on a Budget for Every Season That Look Stunning

 3. Candle and Mirror Centerpiece

-Place a round mirror in the center of the table and arrange candles on top.
-The reflections create a warm, glowing atmosphere, perfect for everyday meals or special occasions.
+Place a mirror at the center of your table and arrange candles on top.
+The reflective surface amplifies light and creates a glowing, sophisticated ambiance.
+This works especially well for evening dinners or celebrations.

 2. Pumpkin Vase Centerpiece